 About the Summer Writing Program

-Our four-week online writing program is open to students in all forms.
+Our four-week writing program is open to students enrolled at St. George's in all forms.
 Students work one-on-one with a Humanities teacher to complete weekly reading and writing assignments tailored to their needs and interests.
 Assignments for third- , fourth-, and fifth-formers are geared toward developing analytical reading and writing skills and sixth-formers work on personal-narrative and college-essay writing skills.
 Each student receives personal feedback and careful attention is paid to each individual’s development.
 Cost for the program is $800.

 To apply, please read the overview and fill out the registration form.